Best health insurance in Canada for 2024

 Blue Cross health insurance: Most flexible choice

-The Canadian Association of Blue Cross Plans is a federation of non-profit insurance providers operating across Canada since 1938.
-Its members collectively insure over 7 million Canadians under their federally licensed coverage.
+The Canadian Association of Blue Cross Plans is a federation of non-profit insurance providers operating since 1938.
+They collectively insure over 7 million Canadians under their federally licensed coverage.

-However, all Blue Cross regions provide an easy-access online portal to manage your plans and claims process.
-The Blue Cross Health Insurance Canada plans let you add optional add-ons like critical illness coverage and hospital expenses.
+However, Blue Cross Health Insurance Canada universally provides an easy-access online portal to manage your plans and claims.
+Blue Cross also offers add-ons like critical illness coverage and hospital expenses.

-Blue Cross private health insurance offers something for everyone, from people who do not have access to a private group plan, to those who want to add benefits not offered by their employer’s or province’s healthcare program (like Ontario Health Insurance Plan).
+There is something for everyone, from people who do not have access to a group plan, to those who want to add benefits not offered by their employer’s or province’s healthcare program (like Ontario Health Insurance Plan).

-No matter what your needs are, Blue Cross offers something for everyone letting you customise your coverage.
-For freelancers, there is a special self-employed package to meet their unique medical insurance needs.
+For freelancers, there is a special self-employed package to meet their unique needs.
 There is also Blue Cross student health insurance for those in higher education or recent graduates.

 • Mix and match plans as needed